 If you’re not sure where to start, ask yourself the following questions.
 Your answers will help point you toward the right e-reader for you.

 All e-readers have the same base functionality: they display e-books on e-ink displays.
-Beyond that, there are some key differentiators that help the best and brightest stand out.
+Beyond that, there are some key differentiators that help the best and brightest models stand out.
 Here are the features we love.

 Basic e-readers typically cost between $75 to $125.
-In most tech gadget product categories, the cheapest models on the market are usually not the best.
+In most tech gadget product categories, the cheapest models available are usually not the best.
 E-readers definitely buck this trend.
 It’s easy to find a durable e-reader with a solid feature set for less than $125.
 If you want an e-reader with plenty of battery life and conveniences like auto-adjusting light sensors, you don’t have to spend a lot.

-Mid-range e-readers cost between $125 and $200.
+In this range, e-readers cost between $125 and $200.
 Models in this price range look just like their less-expensive counterparts but are often lighter and include more storage.
 You’ll even find waterproof models in this price range.
 If you read more than a few hours a week, or if you want an e-reader that’s got bells and whistles like Bluetooth functionality for listening to audiobooks, this is the price range to look at.

 High-end e-readers cost between $200 and $300.
 E-readers in this price range go all out: they’ve got 300 PPI screens, they’re often waterproof, and they come with more storage than cheaper models.
 At this price, you may want to consider a tablet instead.